PopovEvgeniy/txt866/readme.txt

 0: The operation was successfully completed.
 1: Can't open the input file.
 2: Can't create the output file.
+3: Can't read data!
+4: Can't write data!
-3: The invalid command-line arguments.
+5: The invalid command-line arguments.

 The source code.